practical-bootcamp/week3-assignment1-template/README.md

 > 💡 As part of the GitHub Classroom setup, you might get an automated Pull Request created for direct feedback by your Professor or by the TAs.

+**Verify your work** by running `pytest -v` in the root of your repository.
+If you are using Codespaces, `pytest` will already be installed for you and available for you to run tests that are used for auto-grading.

 ## Resources